ekazaev/route-composer/EXAMPLES.md

             finder: ClassFinder<ForgotPasswordViewController, Any?>(),
             factory: XibFactory())
             .using(NavigationControllerFactory.pushToNavigation())
-            .within(loginScreen)
+            .from(loginScreen.asContainerWitness())
             .assemble()

 ```
 *With the configuration above you will be able to navigate to both screens using the `Router`*

-#### Why do we use `within` here?
+#### Why do we use `asContainerWitness` here?

-Because `pushToNavigation` action requires `UINavigationController` to be previous `UIViewController` in the chain. `within` method allows us to escape this check.
-Developer guaranties that it will be there by the time `pushToNavigation` will start to perform.
+Because `pushToNavigation` action requires `UINavigationController` to be previous `UIViewController` in the chain. `asContainerWitness` method allows us to escape this check.
+You guarantee that it will be there by the time `pushToNavigation` will start to perform.

 #### What will happen if, in the configuration above, I will replace the `GeneralStep.current` with the `GeneralStep.root`?